The Spiro Group – Morgan Stanley – A Terrible Firm

 Charging Hidden Fees

-Hence, the ROI of the investments that charge 12b-1 fee is lower than others because of the similar returns and increased cost.
+Hence, the ROI of the investments that charge a 12b-1 fee is lower than others because of the similar returns and increased cost.

 So, you end up paying more while getting nothing in return.